Glen Waverley line: 20th century

 New Comeng trains were introduced to the Melbourne railway system in 1981.
 Initially, along with the Glen Waverley line, they were only allowed to operate on the Alamein, Belgrave, Dandenong and Lilydale lines, due to the width of the trains (10 ft).
 Also in 1981, Glen Waverley line services commenced operations through the City Loop, after previously terminating at Flinders or Spencer Street stations.
-The commencement of operations involved the service stopping at three new stations—Parliament, Melbourne Central (formally Museum), and Flagstaff.
+The commencement of operations involved the service stopping at three new stations—Parliament, Melbourne Central (then called Museum), and Flagstaff.
 The Loop follows La Trobe and Spring Streets along the northern and eastern edges of the Hoddle Grid.
 The Loop connects with Melbourne's two busiest stations, Flinders Street and Southern Cross, via the elevated Flinders Street Viaduct.

 Many stations were rebuilt and level crossings removed along the corridor through the construction of road bridges during the 1970s to the late 1980s.
 These works coincided with the construction of the Monash Freeway which runs alongside the route for part of the journey.

 21st century

 In 2014, the Level Crossing Removal Project announced the removal of 2 level crossings on the Glen Waverley line, to be completed in 2016 and 2020.
 The removal of Burke Road, Glen Iris involved the lowering of the rail line and the reconstruction of Gardiner station.
 This was the first crossing to be removed by the project and was completed in 2016.
 The second removal involved raising the rail corridor above Toorak Road, Kooyong, with the crossing removed by early 2020.
 With the removal of 2 level crossings along the corridor, only 4 crossings now remain on the Glen Waverley line.

 In 2021, the metropolitan timetable underwent a major rewrite, resulting in all Glen Waverley line trains operating via the City Loop alongside Alamein, Belgrave, and Lilydale services.

+In 2023, data from Public Transport Victoria found that the Glen Waverley line was the most on-time train service on the network.
+Commuters on the Craigieburn line faced the highest train delays, with 10.6% of services arriving late between March 2022 and February 2023.
+The Pakenham line experienced the most cancellations in the city's south-east, at 3.1%, excluding lines with fewer services.
+On the positive side, the Glen Waverley line was the top performer, boasting 97.1% on-time arrivals during the same period.

 Network and operations

 Services

 Services on the Glen Waverley line operates from approximately 5:15 am to around 12:00 am daily.
-In general, during peak hours, train frequency is 5-10 minutes while services during non-peak hours drops to 10–30 minutes throughout the entire route.
-Some express services do occur during peak hour by skipping unpopular stations.
+During peak hours, trains run every 7–10 minutes, while service during non-peak hours drops to 15–30 minutes throughout the entire route.
 On Friday nights and weekends, services run 24 hours a day, with 60 minute frequencies available outside of normal operating hours.

 Train services on the line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
 Shuttle bus services are provided throughout the duration of works for affected commuters.